wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 --quick

-After "--quick" paste the full path to the directory that contains the fasta file with the 18S or 28S seed.
+After "--quick" paste the full path to the fasta file with the 18S or 28S seed (include the file name of the fasta file).

 --end 4